dbnyu/OpenBirdcageBuilder/README.md

 Custom usage/code extendability etc.
 - WIP - See ```freqshifttest.html``` for an example of a different way to use the code (requires Plotly)

+Future Possibilities include:
+- Prediction of all resonances of a given coil design
+- Design of non-cylindrical birdcage coils
+- 3D CAD model output

 ### Unit Tests
 Testing against 2002 paper results (1) and Android app values (run both on Android and desktop Java)